 Having sign-up boxes dotted all around your site is all well and good (and you should have lots of them…see this post for ideas on where to put email sign-up boxes).
 But ‘sign up for my regular newsletter’ or ‘subscribe and receive regular emails about my new blog posts’ boxes are rarely compelling enough to entice readers to actually hand over the keys to their inbox!

-Sure, you’ll get a few – the odd hardy soul, who just loves everything you do and wants to know every time to send out a blog post, you know the readers who hang on your every word!
-But sadly, those guys are few and far between.
+Sure, you’ll get a few – your Mum, your best friend, the odd hardy soul who just loves everything you do and really wants to know every time you send out a blog post!
+But sadly, those guys can often be few and far between.

 So how do you entice the rest to sign up to your email list?
 Buy having a fabulous opt-in offer of course!

 What exactly is an opt-in offer?

 An opt-in offer is simply some content, maybe a PDF, an infographic, a worksheet, a cheat sheet, a mini course or a mini ebook, which you offer on your blog as a free ‘thank you’ gift for signing up to your email list.

 Typically, an ‘opt-in offer’ is a sitewide offer (like for example on Easy Peasy Foodie where I offer free meal plans), whereas a ‘content upgrade’ is something specific to a particular piece of content (like for example on this post where I am offering a free ebook on how to BLOG SMARTER NOT HARDER) and a ‘lead magnet’ is something that is designed to attract potential customers for your product (like this Free Keyword Research Training Video, which is a lead magnet for my SEO Jumpstart course).

 In reality, these terms often get used interchangeably, though!